London Symphony Chorus

 The London Symphony Chorus (abbreviated to LSC) is a large symphonic concert choir based in London, UK, consisting of over 150 amateur singers, and is one of the major symphony choruses of the United Kingdom.
 It was formed in 1966 as the LSO Chorus to complement the work of the London Symphony Orchestra (LSO).
 The LSC is today an independent self-run organisation governed by a council of nine elected representatives.
 It continues to maintain a close association with the LSO but also takes part in projects with other orchestras and organisations both in the UK and abroad.
-The LSC performs mainly with the LSO at the Barbican Centre in London as well as appearing at other concert venues around the UK and Europe and regularly at the Avery Fisher Hall, New York.
+The LSC performs mainly with the LSO at the Barbican Centre in London; it also regularly appears at other concert venues in the UK and Europe, as well as at Lincoln Center in New York.

 Repertoire

 The Chorus's core repertoire consists of the major nineteenth and twentieth century orchestral choral works.
 The Chorus has performed and recorded works such as Elgar's The Dream of Gerontius, Mahler's Second, Third and Eighth Symphonies, Ravel's Daphnis et Chloé, Dvořák's Stabat Mater, Janáček's Glagolitic Mass, Britten's War Requiem, Beethoven's Ninth Symphony and Missa Solemnis, Berlioz's La damnation de Faust and Roméo et Juliette, Schoenberg's Gurre-Lieder, Brahms's Ein deutsches Requiem, Rossini's Stabat Mater, Stravinsky's Oedipus Rex & Symphony of Psalms, Tippett's A Child of Our Time and Verdi's Requiem.

 The Chorus has also taken part in concert performances and commercial recordings of operas including Beethoven's Fidelio, Berlioz's Les Troyens and Benvenuto Cellini, Bernstein's Candide, Britten's Peter Grimes and Billy Budd, Verdi's Rigoletto, Falstaff and Otello, Wagner's Götterdämmerung and Richard Strauss's Elektra.